1886 Galway Borough by-election: Background

 Parnell now made clear that support for O'Shea was essential to upholding his authority as party leader and representative of the Irish people.
 In a telegram to his followers, he wrote: "If I be weakened now no other man in our time will ever get so near success".
 Insisting that the only course of action was for Lynch to withdraw, he insisted that "O'Shea has given most satisfactory pledges and he will not sit in opposition".
 Privately, he made clear that he believed Healy had long planned to stab him in the back.

 At a meeting in the Railway Hotel, Eyre Square, Galway, Healy and Biggar made their case to a hostile group of party MPs.
 Healy, in an emotional speech, denied that personal hostility was behind his actions.
 Outside, Lynch addressed a crowd, stating that the people had made Parnell, and they could unmake him.
 The parliamentarians, however, swung behind Parnell after a passionate speech in which he insisted that if he were defeated, "a shout would rise from all the enemies of Ireland, 'Parnell is beaten; Ireland no longer has a leader'."
 Lynch was persuaded to withdraw his candidature.

 By now the ballot papers had been printed and the voting had to go ahead.
 O'Shea received just 945 votes, compared to the 1,335 O'Connor had got just months earlier.
 65 people voted for Lynch, despite his withdrawal.

+Result

 Consequences

 While the imposition of O'Shea as candidate emphasised Parnell's control of his party, the by-election was to have important consequences.
 O'Shea abstained in the House of Commons vote on the Home Rule Bill, and did not contest the general election that followed.
 Parnell's opponents pointed to the rift that had opened up within the party.
 The Times observed that "a heavy blow had been struck at the discipline of the Home Rule Army".
 The unionist Galway Express said that "another such victory would cost him the leadership of the Irish party".
 The personal divisions within the party remained, and those who opposed Parnell over Sligo would be prominent among the supporters of the Anti-Parnellite movement when the publicity surrounding the O'Shea divorce case brought his relationship with Katharine O'Shea to public notice.